 In this debut appearance the Nyctalope’s secret identity was given as Jean de Sainte Clair, but de la Hire would absent-mindedly alternate between that and Leo Saint-Clair in future adventures before finally settling on the latter name.

 (NOTE: Various fan-created histories of the Nyctalope resolve the difference by claiming that Jean de Sainte Clair was the father of Leo Saint-Clair.
-As fun as those fan works are they are not official.
-I am dealing with the Nyctalope as the original stories presented him.)
+As fun as those fan works are they are not always official.)

 THE MYSTERY OF THE FIFTEEN (1911) aka THE NYCTALOPE ON MARS – Oxus the Mad returned as a villain in this first solo adventure of the Nyctalope.
-Oxus (renamed Arkhus in some later translations) was the leader of a group called The Fifteen – a secret organization of megalomaniacal madmen.
+Oxus (renamed Arkhus in some later translations) was a member of a group called The Fifteen – a secret organization of megalomaniacal madmen.

 The Fifteen had formed an alliance with a race on Mars, and through that alliance they had access to interplanetary spacecraft and additional advanced technology.
-Oxus, Koynos and their co-conspirators were spiriting women away to the Red Planet to marry some of them and planning on cross-breeding Martians and humans to create perfect beings and an unstoppable warrior race in order to conquer both worlds.
+Oxus, Koynos and their co-conspirators were spiriting women away to the Red Planet to marry some of them.
+They were planning to use the rest on a project cross-breeding Martians and humans to create perfect beings and an unstoppable warrior race in order to conquer both worlds.

 Even more fun came in the fact that – several decades before crossovers between fictional characters from different creators became commonplace – the Martians that the Fifteen were allied with were foes of THE Martians from H.G.
 Wells’ novel War of the Worlds.
 And in a later Nyctalope adventure Jean de la Hire incorporated Cavorite, Wells’ fictional substance from The First Men in the Moon.